modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/40_scPaymentMethod.md

-The Payment Method chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The scPaymentMethod chunk is used by the [scPaymentMethods Snippet](../Snippets/scPaymentMethods) in the [scCheckoutForm Chunk](scCheckoutForm).

 ## Default scPaymentMethod chunk